Sholing Junior School

 How does the school know if any of their pupils need extra help and what do I do, as a parent, if I think my child has special educational needs?

 At Sholing Juniors all children are monitored closely by the Senior Leadership Team that includes the Special Educational Needs Co-ordinator (SENCo) and the Class Teacher.
 Children’s learning is regularly assessed and the curriculum differentiated to take account of these outcomes.
-Staff consistently monitors reading progress and a child’s reading is also tracked through our library system.
+Staff consistently monitor reading progress and a child’s reading is also tracked through our library system.
 Children are rewarded for reading regularly e.g. a reading disco.
-All children are given a Single Word Spelling Test three times within the academic year.
+All children are given regular spelling tests throughout the academic year.
 We listen to you (the parents/carers), staff working with the child, a child’s previous school, outside agencies, and, of course, we observe and listen to the child.
 From all this information we build up a picture of your child’s strengths and areas for development and then decide whether extra support or intervention is needed.

 If you are concerned that your child may have special educational needs first discuss this with their class teacher and then the class teacher will make an appointment for you to speak with the Special Educational Needs Co Coordinator (SENCO) about your concerns.
 Alternatively you can contact the Governor with responsibility for SEND.